Ekter/ftprci/README.md

 of robot controllers in Python.
 It is designed to be fast and easy to use, with a focus on real-time control.
 Works on CPython and MicroPython.
+But the support for MicroPython is currently broken, because of the numpy dependancy.

 ## Installation